Arranger Liability Under CERCLA: Leveraging Recent Court Decisions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide environmental counsel with a briefing of how recent court decisions have addressed arranger liability issues and their implications for CERCLA liability.
+This CLE course will provide environmental counsel with a briefing of how recent court decisions have addressed arranger liability issues and their implications for CERCLA liability.
 The panel will provide guidance to counsel on overcoming the challenging issues in arranger liability litigation.

 - Brief overview of arranger liability